Champii/Nodulator/README.md

 ___
 ## Developers

-Never forget that I'm always available at champii.akronym@gmail.com for any questions
+Never forget that I'm always available at contact@champii.io for any questions (Job related or not ;-)

 ___
 ## Contributors